How to Turn On Voice to Text on Android (Google Voice Typing)

 Use Maestra’s free live captioning tool to convert speech to text in 129+ languages with the power of AI.
 No account or payment required.

-How to Use Voice to Text (Google Voice Typing) on Android
+How to Turn on Google Voice Typing on Android

 When the keyboard appears on your phone, there is always a microphone icon located beside it.
 That microphone icon is for voice to text commands.